layoaster/dev-notes/Python Coding Standars.md

 The following is the specification for Sphinx style which is adopted by the [Python Foundation](https://devguide.python.org/documenting/).
 Note that Sphinx supports [reStructuredText](https://docutils.sourceforge.io/docs/user/rst/quickref.html) so you can get style-rich text.

 #### Modules
-A really short description of the module never hurts.
+A really short description of the module content never hurts.

 ```
+"""
-Set of
+Set of utility functions used on views.
+"""

+import os
+...
 ```

 #### Functions and Methods